 A consumer proposal is typically a last resort for creditors, who perceive that the debt may not be repaid.
 In many cases, creditors only agree because they want to recover some of the funds that would otherwise be lost forever.
 However, creditors have the right to reject the proposal if they feel it isn't enough for what is owed.

-Among the benefits of consumer proposals is that most wage garnishments will immediately cease, interest stops accruing from the date you file, and your creditors and their collection companies can no longer legally contact you for repayment.
+Among the benefits of consumer proposals, one is that most wage garnishments will immediately cease.
+Another is that interest stops accruing from the date you file, and your creditors and their collection companies can no longer legally contact you for repayment.
 You also can retain all of your assets and resolve your debt without going so far as to declare bankruptcy, but a consumer proposal is still considered insolvency.

 Drawbacks of Consumer Proposals